ahmetmuratturk/PredictingHousePrices/README.md

 ## Dataset

-The dataset used in this project is sourced from [provide_dataset_source].
+The dataset used in this project is sourced from Kaggle(#https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
 It includes [number_of_samples] samples and [number_of_features] features.
 The target variable is 'SalePrice,' representing the sale prices of houses.

 ## Exploratory Data Analysis (EDA)